Amazon Marketplace

 QUID (Quantitative Ingredient Declaration) is an EU regulation requiring disclosure of percentage amounts of certain food ingredients.
 QUID-compliant labeling is mandatory for sellers selling food in the EU.
 Incorrect QUID labeling can lead to compliance violations and suspension.
 Sellers should review their recipes and labels with legal experts to ensure QUID compliance.

-Open term pageR2O
+Open glossary pageR2O

 Road to Ownership